Hermann Graf: Towards Stalingrad

 Initially Graf was based at Tuzov and then Pitomnik west of the city.
 He and his colleagues no longer faced obsolescent aircraft, as they had in the south.
 The city was critical to both sides.
 It was strongly defended and became the focus of intense air battles.
 Graf's victories quickly mounted, reaching 140 by the end of August.
 In September, he shot down 62 enemy aircraft.
 On 4 September 1942, he became the second pilot to reach their 150th victory – downing a Yakovlev Yak-1.
 This came just 6 days after Gollob achieved the same milestone.
 Many times, he was lucky to get back to base uninjured.
 His aircraft was routinely shot up by enemy pilots or anti-aircraft fire.
 The fastest-scoring ace of the Luftwaffe, he was now shooting down several planes each day.
 The three fighters he downed on 9 September took him to 172 victories, which made him the top-scorer in the Luftwaffe.
-For this, he was awarded the Diamonds to his Knight's Cross.
+For this, he was awarded the Knight's Cross of the Iron Cross with Oak Leaves, Swords and Diamonds (Ritterkreuz des Eisernen Kreuzes mit Eichenlaub, Schwertern und Brillanten).
 He became the fifth member of the Wehrmacht to receive this award, which at that time had only been awarded to Luftwaffe personnel.
 Within the space of eight months, he had received all four levels of the Knight's Cross – Germany's highest military decoration.
 (Note: Grand Cross of the Iron Cross was technically a higher award but this had only been awarded to Göring.
 The Knight's Cross with Golden Oak Leaves, Swords and Diamonds was a further grade institute on 29 December 1944 and only awarded once, to Hans-Ulrich Rudel on 1 January 1945.)
 He was also soon promoted to Hauptmann (Captain).
 (Note: According to Schumann, in June 1942.
-Bergstrom et al place it at the time of the award of his Diamonds in September, and the Luftwaffe Officer Career website at 2 October.)
+Bergström et al place it at the time of the award of his Diamonds in September.)

 The next day tempered this achievement.
 Despite shooting down two more aircraft, it was the first time he had lost his wingman.
 Unteroffizier Johann Kalb had to bail out over the Volga River and was captured by Soviet troops.
 On 17 September he claimed three more victories but a 20mm Soviet cannon-shell went through his canopy, narrowly missing his head.
 On 23 September, he scored a remarkable ten victories in three missions, taking him to 197.
 On 26 September, he became the first pilot in aviation history to claim 200 enemy aircraft shot down.
 (Note: Spick & Weal say his 200th victory was on 2 October.)
 The 62 victories he claimed in that single month (of September) remain a record unbeaten in aviation history.
 Elevated to hero status by the Luftwaffe, he was promoted to Major on 29 September and forbidden from flying further combat missions.
 The whole of JG 52 gathered at Soldatskaja to congratulate him before he flew back to Berlin a few days later.
+Graf's leadership of 9.
+Staffel ended on 30 September, command then transferred to Hauptmann Ernst Ehrenberg.